Basic Math Constraints

 You would extend one of the gates.circom

 components when you want to constrain the circuit to only generate a valid proof if one of these logical assertions holds true.
-For instance, take the OR()
+For instance, take the component:

 By using the OR()